onfleet/ruby-onfleet/README.md

 tasks.list(config, queryParameters{})
 ```

 Optionally you can send a hash of query parameters for certain endpoints.
-The Ruby hash will be encoded to url query parameters using the `uri` gem. to Refer back to [API documentation](https://docs.onfleet.com/) for endpoints that support query parameters.
+The Ruby hash will be encoded to url query parameters using the `uri` gem.
+Refer back to [API documentation](https://docs.onfleet.com/) for endpoints that support query parameters.

 ```
 tasks = Onfleet::Tasks.new